NilPointer-Software/bdfd-wiki/src/bdscript/removeContains.md

 ### Breakdown
 - `phrases` - The phrases/words to delete, separate phrases using `;`.
 - `howMany` - How many messages containing the provided phrases to delete.
+Max is 100.

 ## Example
 ```